 Details that are still attached: If you are painting a contrasting color, paint the edge the wall color and paint the surface the contrasting color so the transition happens at an outside corner.
+This photo shows a shutter on a different house, but the technique would be used on this house for brackets, or trimstrips... anywhere a color transition happens.

 Paint your other areas and colors.
 Keep the transitions clean and straight.
 The Porch Floor can be masked from the Walls (take off the masking tape immediately) or painted close-to-but-not-touching the walls.
-You can also mask the Facia or remove it for painting.